faithcoslett/tag-team/status/status1.md

 #### C. Were there other things that you tried that did not work and why?

-We considered Electron as another framework, but decided to go with Flutter since its capabilities and libraries seemed more fit for our app.
+We considered Electron as another framework, but decided to go with Flutter since its capabilities and libraries seemed more fit for our vision.

 ---